rnickles/rnickles.github.io/_posts/2022-12-12-The-Literate-AI-reads-Blood Meridian.md

 ---
 layout: post
 ---
+by `OpenAI`'s `text-davinci-003`

+### Prompt: "Write a literary blog post discussing Cormac McCarthy's work \"Blood Meridian\" with reference to other classic works of literature.
+Discuss what literary techniques McCarthy employs."

 Cormac McCarthy's Blood Meridian is a classic example of the power of literature to explore and expose dark truths.
 The novel follows an unnamed teenager as he travels across Texas in the mid-1800s, encountering death and destruction at every turn.
 As he journeys through this violent landscape, he meets various characters who represent different aspects of American life during this period.